fei0324/NEOviz/orbit_propagation/README.md

 The `orbit_fits` folder contains the calcaulated orbits and the associated covariance matrix based on the given observations.

-The difference between _Sectioned Uncertainty_ and _Historical Uncertaint_ is illustrated in the figure below.
+We use the data in the above folders to sample orbit variants and propagate them over time.
+The difference between _Sectioned Uncertainty_ and _Historical Uncertainty_ is illustrated in the figure below.
 Please refer to the paper for a more detailed description.
 ![uncertainty](system-data.pdf)

 ### Objects of Interest